project

 About the Project

-Widely acclaimed and award-nominated So Cal actress Rose London spins a zany, improbable tale about Bela Lugosi (1882-1956), the iconic star of Dracula, and Edna St. Vincent Millay (1892-1950), the Pulitzer Prize-winning poet of the Jazz Age—how the poster girl for Women’s Lib, who burns the candle at both ends as she sleeps her way through Greenwich Village in the Roaring ‘20s, meets up with (or does she?) the vampire player and political refugee from Hungary determined to leave his mark on the world, or at least on its neck.
+Widely acclaimed and award-nominated So Cal actress Rose London spins a zany, improbable tale about Bela Lugosi (1882-1956), the iconic star of Dracula, and Edna St. Vincent Millay (1892-1950), the Pulitzer Prize-winning poet of the Jazz Age—how the poster girl for Women’s Lib, who burns the candle at both ends as she sleeps her way through Greenwich Village in the Roaring ‘20s, meets up with (or does she?) the actor/activist and political refugee from Hungary who’s determined to leave his mark—preferably on your neck.
 Written by award-winning playwright Jordan R. Young.
 Directed by by award-winning director Christine Cummings.

 “A wild ride through the lives of two modern freethinkers of the mid-20th Century, whose passion for expression churned within them, realized through vivid artistic creations that grew out from under them… We feel ourselves caught up amid the Hollywood/Greenwich Village glitterati, living for that brief, most precious moment in which that candle continues to burn.”